Kamrion/yara.magic/README.md

 - (optional) category.
 Based on my thinking.
 Need to be extender and detilizing

 plans
-- fix or branch too slow rules
+- fix or split too slow rules
 - add extention(s) to corresponding filtypes
 - add mechanism for test rules